okta/okta-sdk-python/README.md

 You can also learn more on the [Okta + Python][lang-landing-page] page in our documentation.

-## Release status
+## Release statuss

-This library uses semantic versioning and follows Okta's [Library Version Policy][okta-library-versioning].
+This library usess semantic versioning and follows Okta's [Library Version Policy][okta-library-versioning].

 | Version | Status                           |
 | ------- | -------------------------------- |